theiyobosa/voice-enabled-chatbot/README.md

 python3 main.py --model-path <model path>
 ```

-There are other arguments that can be passed in, you can get more details on the other parameters by running:
+There are other arguments that can be passed in, including arguments that can help you run the models faster by utilizing your GPU.
+You can get more details on the other parameters by running:

 ```
 python3 main.py -h